hxxr/coxrt/README.md

 *Inverse-Probability-Weighting Methods for Cox Regression with Right Truncated Data* (submitted to *Biometrics*, 2018).

 The `coxrt` package provides two functions: `coxph.RT` that assumes positivity and `coxph.RT.a0` that allows for adjustment of estimation under violation of positivity.
-The illustrative examples in these functions include analysis of AIDS latency data with age as a covariate, where the AIDS cases were retrospectively ascertained at June 30, 1986, and only those who developed AIDS by that time were included in the analysis (Kalbfeisch and Lawless, 1989).

 The  `coxrt` package can be installed by
 ```{r}